Dear Human

 Christa Donner is an artist and organizer whose practice combines material exploration and social exchange to move between the emotional architecture of our own bodies and the layered histories of the world we inhabit.
 As a volunteer at West Ridge Nature Park she helped to redesign its nature play area in 2018.
 Donner's work is exhibited widely, including projects for the Max Planck Institute for the History of Science (Berlin, Germany), The NTU Centre for Contemporary Art (Singapore), Chiaki Kamikawa Contemporary Art (Paphos, Cyprus), and throughout the United States.
 For more information, please visit christadonner.com.

-This work is a part of Navigations, a series of artist projects shared and realized in public/common space.
+This work is a part of Navigations, a series of artist projects in and about public space.
 This work is being shared at West Ridge Nature Park in alignment with The Available City as a partner program of the Chicago Architecture Biennial.
 An expansion of this work has been created for the Tryon Farm Institute in Michigan City, Indiana.

 ‘Dear Human’ Audio Tour Narrates West Ridge Nature Park’s Story From Perspective Of Its Non-Human Residents | Block Club Chicago - December 2, 2021